mittelmark/hyperhelp/README.md

 ![](hyperhelp/hyperhelp.png)

-Here   the   source   code   which   is   displayed   above   in  the   widget [hyper-help-docu.txt](https://raw.githubusercontent.com/mittelmark/hyperhelp/main/hyperhelp/hyperhelp-docu.txt)
+Here   the   source   code   of the help page which   is   displayed   above   in  the   widget [hyper-help-docu.txt](https://raw.githubusercontent.com/mittelmark/hyperhelp/main/hyperhelp/hyperhelp-docu.txt)

 ## Markup